 http://www.mf2fm.com/rv/ - Free HTML effects.

 Almost all of these have helped me build my website in some way, and almost all of them are created by fellow hobbyist webmasters.
 This is the beauty of the unrestrained flow of information and sharing of resources.
-I also figured that this page would be a good place to host any free horse-themed graphics I make... though it’s still a bit sparse right now.
+I figured that this page would be a good place to host any free horse-themed graphics I make... though it’s still a bit sparse right now.
+In this way, I can put out as much as I take, contributing to this flow of shared online joy.

-The shopkeep points you towards a box filled with everything pixelated and glimmering, and shows you some hand-made 88x31 buttons.
+The old faerie Seline points you towards a box filled with everything pixelated and glimmering, and shows you some hand-made 88x31 buttons.
 Perhaps they’d be a nice way to commemorate your favorite horse here in Clovenglade.

 And, of course, one can't forget page adopts!
 Similar to buttons, they’re also part of this linking and sharing culture, though with a unique spin, a sort of "personified digital".
 I'm sort of obsessed with them and coming up with my own personalities and "headcanons" for what amounts to sharable gifs adds a sort of immersion and coziness to my online space that I really enjoy.
 It kind of inadvertently taps into the same feelings I got from these old online games, in a way.